st-bert/learn-microservices/modules/mlops/slides/4 - Project overview.md

 ```

 The *ML Model service*:
-- Waits for requests to train or test the *ML model* on the requested dataset, properly selecting samples and targets from the *MySQL DB*
+- Waits for requests to train or test the *ML model* on the requested dataset, properly selecting samples and targets from the *PostgreSQL DB*
-- Returns the accuracy score of predictions made on the requested dataset and loads them into the *MySQL DB*
+- Returns the accuracy score of predictions made on the requested dataset and loads them into the *PostgreSQL DB*

 #### ML Model Controller
 ```
 import logging
 from flask import Flask
-from flask_restful import Api, Resource, reqparse from flask_mysqldb import MySQL
+from flask_restful import Api, Resource, reqparse from flask_sqlalchemy import SQLAlchemy

 from service.i_service import IService from web.controller.i_controller import IController